林宇翔

 Additionally, I found it interesting that there is no asynchronous recursive website scrapers supporting features such as black/white list and SAML login (at least not at the time I worked on ChatDKU).
 Therefore, I also implemented a simple scraper with these features in Python with AIOHTTP.

-ChatDKU website (DKU internal network only)
+ChatDKU system (DKU internal network only)

 Publications